dawnlabs/photosorcery/README.md

 # photosorcery

-Simple CLI for converting between image types and merging images into PDFs.
+Small CLI for converting between image types and merging images into PDFs.

 Converts images concurrently for added speed.

+Developed for use with [Alchemy](https://github.com/dawnlabs/alchemy)

 ## API